MicrosoftDocs/dynamics-365-fraud-protection/content/metering.md

 # Assessment usage and metering

-When you purchase Microsoft Dynamics 365 Fraud Protection (Fraud Protection), you're entitled to a specific number of "assessments" for one or more Fraud Protection capabilities.
+When you purchase Microsoft Dynamics 365 Fraud Protection, you're entitled to a specific number of "assessments" for one or more Fraud Protection capabilities.
 The **Metering** page provides an overview of your Fraud Protection usage.
 For example, you can view statistics about different assessment API types, view trends of assessments that have been consumed for loss prevention reports over time, and filter your view to highlight the specific data and date ranges that you're interested in.
 The data on this page is updated every hour.
 You can use it to assess whether any adjustments are required to your Fraud Protection subscription.

 On the **Metering** page, the information is divided between two tabs: